-There are currently 70+ attributes in the “Mother of All DOGs.”
-This is the tip of the iceberg.
+There are currently 70+ attributes in the most comprehensive of the DOGS, the “Mother of All DOGs.”
+This is just the tip of the iceberg.
 There is an infinite number of attributes that a learning community may want to encourage one or more young persons to focus on.
-The DOG simply gives suggested points of reference, a scaffolding for goal setting, and language of behavior change.
+The DOG simply offers some sample dimensions and attributes, a language of discernment, goal setting, and accountability.
 It enables us to help young people focus their attention on attributes that will support their successful participation in various events, activities, and types of work.

-The language of the individual attributes and corresponding observable behaviors is just like a soup base out of which each distinct learning community makes its own distinct soup.
+The language of the individual attributes and corresponding observable behaviors is just like a soup base out of which each distinct learning community makes its own distinct stew.
 Every text field in the entire DOG can be edited to align with the values and practices of your home community.
 No expectations are imposed from outside.
-The DOG helps us develop individual agency by fostering skills of self-cultivation.